Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_2.md

 We've looked at how we can scaffold a contract and get to 100% _meaningful_ coverage using Chimera and use the randomness of the fuzzer to test additional configuration parameters not possible with only a static setup.

-In part 3 we'll look at how we can further use Chimera for its most key ability to write and break properties with different tools.
+In part 3 we'll look at how we can further use Chimera for its main purpose of writing and breaking properties with different tools.

 If you'd like to see more examples of how to scaffold projects with Chimera checkout the following podcasts:
 - [Fuzzing MicroStable with Echidna](https://www.youtube.com/watch?v=WYqyZG8itb0) | Alex & Shafu on Invariant Testing